simonw/tools/README.md

 - [Image resize and quality comparison](https://tools.simonwillison.net/image-resize-quality) converts an image to JPEGs using a number of different quality settings so you can select the smallest file size that is still usefully legible ([about](https://simonwillison.net/2024/Jul/26/image-resize-and-quality-comparison/))
 - [YouTube Thumbnails](https://tools.simonwillison.net/youtube-thumbnails) - paste in the URL to a YouTube video, get back all of the URLs to thumbnail images of different sizes for that video
 - [Gemini API Image Bounding Box Visualizer](https://tools.simonwillison.net/gemini-bbox) - run prompts against Google Gemini models that return bounding box co-ordinates and visualize them against the original image, see [this post](https://simonwillison.net/2024/Aug/26/gemini-bounding-box-visualization/) for details
+- [SVG to Image Converter](https://tools.simonwillison.net/svg-render) - turn an SVG file into a rendered JPEG or PNG

 On [Observable](https://observablehq.com/):